Apilonius64/JSPageAnimator/README.md

 </html>
 ```
 ### More
-If your code don't work look at the examples.
+If your code don't work or you need more information look at the examples or checkout the wiki.

 ## License
 This repository and all its contents all licensed under the MIT license.
 Look at the [LICENSE](https://github.com/Apilonius64/HTMLPageAnimator/blob/main/LICENSE)  file for more information